gothinkster/web-components-realworld-example-app/readme.md

 `yarn start`

-Open `localhost:8080` to view the website.
+Open `localhost:8080` to view the app.